firelightrpg/Hollow-Reach/House-rules.md

 This includes full use of features like Extra Attack, Two-Weapon Fighting, or Polearm Master.

-:repeat: If the trigger does not occur, you may instead choose to resume your turn immediately after any other creature finishes their turn, as long as it’s before your next turn in initiative.
+🔄 If the trigger does not occur, you may instead choose to resume your turn immediately after any other creature finishes their turn, as long as it's before your next turn in initiative.

-:warning: Resuming your turn (via trigger or chosen timing) consumes your reaction.
+⚠️ Resuming your turn (via trigger or chosen timing) consumes your reaction.
 If you never act, you retain your reaction and your turn is forfeit when your next one arrives, but you can choose to act with your remaining actions, _just before your next turn_.

-:brain: Example:
+🧠 Example:
 You drop an enemy with your first attack.
 You then Ready to attack the next creature that enters your reach.
 When it happens, you resume your turn — making your remaining Extra Attacks, bonus action, and movement, if desired.